Jordan Matthews: Philadelphia Eagles (second stint)

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On March 14, 2019, Matthews signed a one-year contract with the San Francisco 49ers.
 He was released by the 49ers during final roster cuts on August 31, 2019.
 He was re-signed on October 3, 2019, but was released again on October 26.

 Philadelphia Eagles (third stint)

-Matthews re-signed with the Philadelphia Eagles on November 11, 2019.
+Matthews re-signed with the Eagles on November 11, 2019.
 He was waived on November 25, 2019.

 San Francisco 49ers (second stint)

-On December 11, 2019, Matthews was signed by the San Francisco 49ers.
+On December 11, 2019, Matthews was signed by the 49ers.
 Although he did not play in the 49ers playoff run, the team appeared in Super Bowl LIV but they lost 31–20 to the Kansas City Chiefs.

-On November 27, 2020, Matthews was signed to the 49ers' practice squad.
+On November 27, 2020, Matthews was signed to the practice squad of the 49ers'.
 He was released on December 8, and re-signed to the practice squad on December 23, 2020.
 He was elevated to the active roster on December 25 and January 2, 2021, for the team's weeks 16 and 17 games against the Arizona Cardinals and Seattle Seahawks, and reverted to the practice squad after each game.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Following the season, Matthews announced a position switch to tight end after playing wide receiver throughout his career up to that point.
 He put on 30 pounds as part of his new training.
 He re-signed with the 49ers on July 31, 2021.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
+He was released on August 31, 2021, and re-signed to the practice squad the next day.
 He was released on September 22.
 He was re-signed on October 5.
 He signed a reserve/future contract with the 49ers on February 2, 2022.
-He was placed on season-ending injured reserve by the 49ers on August 4, 2022, after suffering a torn ACL in practice.
+He was placed on season-ending injured reserve by the 49ers on August 4, after suffering a torn ACL in practice.

+Carolina Panthers

+On October 25, 2023, Matthews was signed to the Carolina Panthers practice squad.
+He was signed to the active roster on November 7, 2023.
+He was released on November 13 and re-signed to the practice squad.
+He signed a reserve/future contract on January 8, 2024.

+On August 27, 2024, Matthews was released by the Panthers and re-signed to the practice squad the next day, then promoted back to the active roster.
+He was released on September 17, and re-signed to the practice squad.
+He was promoted back to the active roster on November 2.
+Matthews was released and re-signed to the practice squad on November 15.
+He signed a reserve/future contract on January 6, 2025.

+On May 8, 2025, Matthews was released by the Panthers.